armory/docs/content/en/docs/spinnaker-user-guides/terraform-use-integration.md

 ## Requirements

 Before you can use the Terraform Integration stage, verify that Armory's Terraform Integration for Spinnaker is enabled.
-Additionally, your Terraform code needs to be stored in either a GitHub or BitBucket repo that the Armory Platform can access.
+Additionally, your Terraform code needs to be stored in either a GitHub or BitBucket repo that Armory Enterprise can access.
 You grant access as part of the enablement process.

 For more information, see [Enabling the Terraform Integration]({{< ref "terraform-enable-integration">}}).